 Smart E-Fashion – This course was developed for the fashion industry by the Ticinomoda Association in partnership with the Department of Innovative Technologies (University of Applied Sciences and Arts of Southern Switzerland, or SUPSI).
 In FY2017, GUESS Europe enrolled five associates in the course to earn a Certificate for Advanced Studies.
 The one-year course is structured into four modules related to the future world of fashion: corporate social responsibility, new technologies, supply chain, and data mining.

 Sustainable Product Lifecycle Course – Guess US partnered with the Fashion Institute of Design & Merchandising (FIDM) in Los Angeles to sponsor a new class on ‘The Sustainable Product Lifecycle’.
 The class was offered in both Summer and Winter FY2017, and has extended to a year long program in 2018 at no cost to students selected through a competitive application process.
 While the primary goal of the class is to inspire the next generation of students to embrace sustainable fashion and design, it is also open to GUESS US associates – with approximately 50 attending at least one class session between July and September 2016.
 The course explores the environmental and social impacts of products from field to consumer and encompasses a variety of topics including: eco-friendly textiles, embedding sustainability thinking into product development processes, and post-consumer care.

 Through these and other initiatives, we will continue to challenge our associates to think about how they can make the world a better place by incorporating sustainability into our daily routines.

 These efforts continue to grow with our sustainability program.
-We sponsor a sustainability course at our local fashion institute (see “Sustainable Product Lifecycle Course” in previous section) and in the U.S. have also launched an in-store clothing take-back initiatives.
+We sponsor a sustainability course at our local fashion institute (see “Sustainable Product Lifecycle Course” in previous section) and in the U.S. have also launched an in-store clothing take-back program called RESOURCED.